padiks/flask-modular-library/README.md

-# Modular Flask Library App with Dynamic Markdown Rendering
+# Building a Modular Flask Library App with Dynamic Markdown Rendering

 **"A modular Flask web application for dynamically rendering books from Markdown, allowing easy navigation through volumes and chapters."**